-Acting DNI Director Maguire to testify before House Intel, amid Ukraine whistleblower complaint fallout
+Intel chief Maguire defends handling of Trump call complaint, calls issue ‘unprecedented’

 He added: “I think you read it that nobody pushed me.”

-Maguire is also expected to answer questions about the whistleblower's "political bias," as the intelligence community inspector general found that it showed indications of the whistleblower being "in favor of a rival political candidate" of Trump.
+Republicans have also raised concerns about the whistleblower's possible "political bias," as the intelligence community inspector general found indications the whistleblower was "in favor of a rival political candidate" of Trump.

 Fox News' Chad Pergram, Gregg Re, Ed Henry, and Jake Gibson contributed to this report.